 Transcutaneous oxygen tension testing measures the oxygen level of the tissue beneath the skin.
 Because oxygen is carried to the tissues by the blood, this test is an indirect measure of the blood flow.
 This painless test is done by placing sensors on the skin of the affected leg or arm and on the upper chest.
 Electrodes in the sensors heat the area underneath the skin to temporarily widen the blood vessels so that the oxygen level can be easily measured by the sensor.

-Doppler ultrasonography can be used to directly measure blood flow and can confirm the diagnosis of occlusive peripheral arterial disease.
+Doppler ultrasonography Echocardiography and Other Ultrasound Procedures can be used to directly measure blood flow and can confirm the diagnosis of occlusive peripheral arterial disease.
 This procedure can accurately detect narrowing or blockage of blood vessels.
-Doppler ultrasonography to measure blood flow also may be done during exercise stress testing, because some problems appear only during exercise.
+Doppler ultrasonography to measure blood flow also may be done during exercise stress testing Stress Testing Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
+In coronary artery disease, blood flow... read more , because some problems appear only during exercise.

-More recently, most medical centers are doing angiography using a less invasive method such as computed tomography (CT angiography) or magnetic resonance imaging (called magnetic resonance angiography, or MRA).
+Most medical centers are doing angiography using a less invasive method such as computed tomography (CT angiography) or magnetic resonance imaging (called magnetic resonance angiography Magnetic resonance angiography (MRA) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more , or MRA).
 Rather than requiring an insertion of a flexible catheter into a major artery, these tests use small amounts of a contrast agent that are injected into the bloodstream by vein using a standard intravenous catheter in the arm.

 For people with atherosclerosis, doctors try to identify risk factors, often by doing blood tests to measure levels of cholesterol, sugar (glucose), and, occasionally, homocysteine.
 Blood pressure is measured on more than one occasion to determine if it is consistently high.

 Blood tests also may be done to identify other causes of narrowed or blocked arteries, such as inflammation of blood vessels due to an autoimmune disorder.
 Such blood tests include measuring the erythrocyte sedimentation rate (ESR) and level of C-reactive protein, which is produced only when inflammation is present.
-For blockage of an arm artery, doctors try to determine if the cause is atherosclerosis, thoracic outlet syndrome, or inflammation of the artery (arteritis).
+For blockage of an arm artery, doctors try to determine if the cause is atherosclerosis, thoracic outlet syndrome Thoracic Outlet Syndromes (TOS) Thoracic outlet syndromes are a group of disorders caused by pressure on nerves, arteries, or large veins as they pass between the neck and chest.
+When pressure is put on the nerves, pain and... read more , or inflammation of the artery (arteritis).